 For example, we know that many free camping options exist because we've found them.
 But where's the RV travel guide that tells us exactly where these are located?

-From years of frugal RV travel, I know of many ways you can cut your travel costs but none is as important as knowing where to find the best low-cost and free camping.
+From years of frugal RV travel, I know of many ways you can cut your travel costs but none is as important as knowing where to find the best low-cost and legal free camping.

 Free Camping: 5 Sites, Suitable For RVs Less Than 38 feet,